-If you think you can document DME fraud that could be prosecuted under the FCA’s provisions, and you are willing to become a whistleblower, selecting the right attorney is crucial.
+If you think you can document durable medical equipment fraud that could be prosecuted under the FCA’s provisions, and you are willing to become a whistleblower, selecting the right attorney is crucial.
 Complex procedures must be followed to the letter in order for your case to succeed, and you must have actionable information.
 This often, but not always, means that you are employed by:

 - A physician or medical facility that cares for Medicare, Medicaid, or other federal health care program patients

 - The DME industry

 - A company that has dealings with the DME industry.